-16.6.1 - Set Cut Height Using Subframe Sensors
+16.5.1 - Set Cut Height Using Subframe Sensors

-- Ensure the gauge wheel safety strap is in the operational position as outlined in 12.8 on page 41. - If hydraulic tilt cylinder is installed ensure the header is tilted all the way back (cylinder retracted).
-If manual tilt turnbuckle is installed do not adjust. - Confirm the air pressure for both the left and right ends is at the recommended value for the header size.
+- 1. Ensure the gauge wheel safety strap is in the operational position as outlined in 12.8 on page 41. - 2.
+Ensure the header is tilted all the way back (cylinder retracted). - Confirm the air pressure for both the left and right ends is at the recommended value for the header size.
 The air pressure fill port and gauge are found above each of the gauge wheels.